7chris71000/Bookstore/README.md

 ## Acknowledgements

-Huge thank you to @caseyli who is dedicating his time to mentor me through this process.
-I am very grateful of this opportunity.
+Huge thank you to [Casey Li](https://github.com/caseyli) who is dedicating his time to mentor me through this process.
+I am very grateful for this opportunity.